Chamillionaire

+Hakeem Temidayo Seriki (born November 28, 1979), better known by his stage name Chamillionaire (/kə'mɪliənɛər/), is an American rapper.
+He began his career in Houston's hip hop scene in the late 1990s.
+He was briefly signed with the local record label Swishahouse until forming the hip hop duo Color Changin' Click with labelmate Paul Wall in 2002.
+The two signed with Houston's Paid in Full Entertainment to release the collaborative album Get Ya Mind Correct (2002), which entered the Top R&B/Hip-Hop Albums chart.

+Seriki signed with Universal Records as a solo act in 2005.
+His debut studio album, The Sound of Revenge (2005), peaked within the top ten of the Billboard 200 and received critical praise, along with his second album, Ultimate Victory (2007).
+The former was preceded by the singles "Ridin'" (featuring Krayzie Bone) — which peaked atop the Billboard Hot 100 and won Best Rap Performance at the 49th Annual Grammy Awards — and "Turn It Up" (featuring Lil' Flip), while the latter was preceded by "Hip Hop Police" (featuring Slick Rick) and notable for its lack of profanity.
+His 2009 pop rap single, "Good Morning", peaked within the top 40 of the Billboard Hot 100 was intended to lead his third album Venom, which was never released.

-In 2011, Chamillionaire left Universal Records, which led to his would-be third album, Venom, going unreleased.
-He released his first independent extended play Ammunition in March 2012 and was noted as his first major release since he left the label.
-Another EP, Elevate, was released in February 2013.
-He states that it is going to be one of several to be released before his third studio album, and shortly after his third EP Reignfall was released in July 2013.
-He is working on his third studio album, Poison.
+In 2011, Chamillionaire left Universal Records and released his first independent extended play (EP), Ammunition, in March 2012.
+His second EP, Elevate, was released in February 2013, followed by his third, Reignfall, in July of that year.
+Prior, he released the mixtape series Mixtape Messiah from 2004 to 2009.

-Chamillionaire is the CEO of Chamillitary Entertainment, which he founded in 2004.
-He joined Los Angeles-based venture capital firm Upfront Ventures in 2015 and has since been focusing on his entrepreneurial and investment career over his musical career since he released the social media app Convoz in January 2018.
+He was the founder of the Color Changin' Click, which was formed in 2001 and disbanded in 2005.
+Chamillionaire founded Chamillitary Entertainment in 2004.
+He joined Los Angeles–based venture capital firm Upfront Ventures in 2015, and has since focused on numerous entrepreneurial and business endeavors.
+He co-created the social media app Convoz in January 2018.

 Early life

-Chamillionaire was born to a Muslim Yoruba father and an African-American Christian mother in Washington D.C., and moved to Houston, Texas at the age of four.
+Chamillionaire was born to a Muslim Yoruba father from Nigeria and an African-American Christian mother in Washington, D.C., and moved to Houston, Texas at the age of four.
 Chamillionaire's parents separated in his early teenage years.
 He settled into the Acres Homes neighborhood of northwest Houston.
 He attended Jersey Village High School alongside rap partner Paul Wall.

 Rap and other forms of secular music, which his parents had highly opposed in their household, became very appealing to Chamillionaire, who was still in his teens at the time.
 Chamillionaire has stated that he was inspired by southern rap acts such as the Geto Boys, 8 Ball & MJG, and UGK, as well as other national acts such as N.W.A and Public Enemy.
 At a young age, Chamillionaire, along with fellow rap music artist and childhood friend Paul Wall, had decided to make music their careers.
 Chamillionaire has a brother, who is three years younger than him, Rasaq Seriki, who is also an occasional rapper and a past member of The Color Changin' Click.